ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

         kubernetes.io/arch: arm64
 ```

-Deploy the arm64 application by using the command below
+Deploy the arm64 application by using the command below:

 ```console
 kubectl apply -f arm64-deployment.yaml